Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
-At the server-side we use a Java application server consuming the **Kurento Java Client** API to control **Kurento Media Server** capabilities.
+At the server-side we use a Java EE application server consuming the **Kurento Java Client** API to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.
-To communicate these entities the following technologies are used:

-* `REST`:term:: Communication between JavaScript client-side and Java application server-side.

-* `WebSocket`:term:: Communication between the Kurento Java Client and the Kurento Media Server.
-This communication is implemented by the **Kurento Protocol**.
-For further information, please see this :doc:`page <../../mastering/kurento_protocol>` of the documentation.
+To communicate these entities, two WebSockets are used.
+First, a WebSocket is created between client and application server to implement a custom signaling protocol.
+Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.
+This communication takes place using the **Kurento Protocol**.
+For further information on it, please see this
+:doc:`page <../../mastering/kurento_protocol>` of the documentation.

 The diagram below shows an complete sequence diagram from the interactions with the application interface to: i) JavaScript logic; ii) Application server logic